tgaspar/linux-fe/docs/workshop/command-line.md

 As we learned before, Bash does not recognize `bring-me-coffee` as a valid command.
 Let's change this by defining `bring-me-coffee` as an `alias`.

-We should first look how to use this command:
+We should first learn how this command is used:
 ```
 $ alias --help
 alias: alias [-p] [name[=value] ... ]